Bell Weir refurbishment

 When and how we will carry out the work

-We plan to start work in spring 2026 and complete it by autumn 2027.
-Our contractor will start setting up the site in February 2026.
+Work started in spring 2026 and is planned to be completed by autumn 2027.
+Our contractor started setting up the site in February 2026, and early construction works are now taking place.
 We will replace no more than two weir gates at time, so that we can still continue to manage water levels.
 When weir gates are to be replaced, we will install a dam around them and pump out the water so that work can be carried out safely in dry conditions.

-We will establish a temporary construction compound with access to the river at Runnymede Pleasure Ground.
-Vehicle access will be from the A308 using an existing entrance to the car park.
+A temporary construction compound has been established with access to the river at Runnymede Pleasure Ground, with vehicle access from the A308 via an existing entrance to the car park.

-We will also establish a smaller, satellite compound on the southern bank next to the weir.
-We will use barges will be used to transport construction machinery and materials by river.
+A smaller satellite compound has also been established on the southern bank next to the weir.
+Barges are being used to transport construction machinery and materials by river where possible.

 Bell Weir lock will remain operational throughout.